hamza-yameen/HTTP-Request-Methods/README.md

 ```

 6. ### HTTP OPTIONS
-In this section, we describe the communication options that are available for the target resource.
+The HTTP OPTIONS method is used to determine the communication options supported by a resource.
+It allows you to ask a server, What can I do with this resource?
 ```bash
 curl --location --request OPTIONS 'http://localhost:3000/options'
 ```

 7. ### HTTP HEAD
-The HEAD method asks for a response identical to a GET request but without the response body.
+As the HEAD method asks for the same response as a GET request, but without the response body, it receives the same result as the GET method.

 8. ### HTTP CONNECT
-In the CONNECT method, a tunnel is established between the user and the server identified by the target resource.
+In order to connect to another server on the network, HTTP CONNECT establishes a tunnel through an intermediary server (usually a proxy server).
+By creating a virtual connection between the client and target server, the client can send and receive data as if it were directly connected.

 9. ### HTTP TRACE
 In this case, the path to the target resource is tested by looping back the message.